btihen/btihen_flowbite/src/_posts/phoenix_1_7_ash_2_1_04_postgres.md

 slug: elixir
 publish: true
 categories: elixir phoenix ash
-excerpt: Integrating PostgreSQL into the Ash Framework
+excerpt: Integrating Ash with PostgreSQL
 ---

 I've been curious about the Elixir Ash Framework and had some time.
 It looks like it helps create an application framework and has many pre-built common solutions.
 Authorization, Queries, Application Structure, etc.